Gigaspaces/xap-docs/site/content/xap/12.3/overview/product-architecture.markdown

 ## Core API

 The core package of OpenSpaces provides APIs for direct access to a data grid, internally referred to as a "Space."
 The main interface is the GigaSpace, which enables the basic interaction with the data grid.
-The core components include basic infrastructure support such as Space {{% latestjavanet "the-gigaspace-interface-overview.html"%}} construction, simplified API using the GigaSpace  interface including Transaction Management {{% latestjavanet "transaction-overview.html"%}} and declarative transaction support.
-Core components also include support for [Map/Cache]({{<latestjavaurl>}}/map-api.html) construction and a simplified API using [GigaMap]({{<latestjavaurl>}}/map-api.html).
+The core components include basic infrastructure support such as Space [Java version](../dev-java/the-gigaspace-interface-overview.html) \|[ .NET version](../dev-dotnet/the-gigaspace-interface-overview.html) construction, simplified API using the GigaSpace interface including Transaction Management [Java version](../dev-java/transaction-overview.html) \|[ .NET version](../dev-dotnet/transaction-overview.html) and declarative transaction support.
+Core components also include support for [Map/Cache](../dev-java/map-api.html) construction and a simplified API using [GigaMap](../dev-java/map-api.html).

 {{%  anchor Events%}}